RuiCai017/WWTP-calculator/README.md

 Currenctly plan to re-write the code in python based on these sheets.

 05/21/2020
 1.fix an error for calculation hydrolysis of entrapped organic nitrogen in ASM excel sheet.
+2.complete a python code for simulating batch experiments using ASM1.